10 Books Everyone Should Read by 25(ish)

-We are surrounded by words, and often throwaway words that don’t matter—our brains filled with things like “Bootylicious” and Burger King jingles, all gathered up and jumbled like the back of the coat closet.
+We are surrounded by words, and often throwaway words that don’t matter—our brains filled with buzzwords and jargon, all jumbled like the back of the coat closet.
 These words may get stuck in our head, but they rarely change us for the better.

-But good words—they stick with us.
+But good words stick with us.
 A good book changes us.
 The right words speak out what we have hidden in the deepest of places.
 A good book lifts our eyes beyond the ordinary and shifts our perspective.
-A phrase or a word picture or a story immediately lodges into our long-term memory, and somehow becomes our phrase, picture, story.
+A phrase or word picture or story immediately can lodge into our memories, and somehow becomes our own.

 This is the power of good words—they are perspective-shifting, heart-understanding, life-changing.
-So what’s a must-read good book in the midst of the millions of options?
-Here we humbly offer our top ten books (with our own subtitles) that can change your life by age 25:
+So here we offer our top ten books (with our own subtitles) that can change your life:

 10: A Million Miles in a Thousand Years, by Donald Miller